AdvaithRavishankar/cse15l-lab-reports/pages/lab_report_2.md

 ## Test 2 - Extra Line Infinite Loop

-Another symptom which was encoutered is when the test file had a blank line at the end of it as shown below:
+Another symptom which was encoutered is when the test file had a blank line at the end of it as shown below ([Link To File](https://github.com/AdvaithRavishankar/markdown-parse/blob/main/test_2.md)):

 ![test2](../images/lab_report_2/test_2.png)